Frequently Asked Questions (FAQs)

 A: The move to a single, unified foundation follows a prevailing national model for multiple-college districts adopting an integrated approach.
 It seeks to serve the philanthropic needs for each college as well as Seattle Colleges as a whole.
 With implemented structural changes, consolidated resources, improved coordination, and renewed strategy and alignment, we increase efficiency and our overall fundraising capacity.

-Q: How will Central, North, and South be represented in regard to the Seattle Colleges Foundation?
+Q: How are Central, North, and South represented in regard to the Seattle Colleges Foundation?

-Q: What role will the Seattle Colleges Foundation play in supporting the Seattle Promise, part of the recently passed voter levy?
+Q: What role does the Seattle Colleges Foundation play in supporting the Seattle Promise, part of the recently passed voter levy?

-A: The Seattle Promise program is a public-private partnership that in the next two years will expand from the current six high schools (Cleveland, Rainier Beach, Chief Sealth, West Seattle, Garfield, and Ingraham) to all Seattle public high schools by 2020.
+A: The Seattle Promise program is a public-private partnership that in the next year will expand from the current six high schools (Cleveland, Rainier Beach, Chief Sealth, West Seattle, Garfield, and Ingraham) to all Seattle public high schools by fall of 2020.
 The foundation will work with individuals as well as business and community partners to raise funds for the duration of the seven-year levy and to create an endowment fund for long-term sustainability.
 Learn more at seattlepromise.seattlecolleges.edu.